Modrava: Geography

 Modrava is located about 44 km south of Klatovy and 78 km south of Plzeň, on the border with Germany.
 It lies in the Bohemian Forest and within the Šumava National Park.
 The highest point of the municipality and the entire Plzeň Region is the mountain Velká Mokrůvka at 1370 m above sea level.
 The Vydra River, which forms the Otava River after the confluence with the Křemelná, originates here.

+The village of Filipova Huť is located at 1093 m above sea level, making it the highest Czech settlement.

 History

 The first written mention of Modrava is from 1614.
 From 1757, Modrava developed as a fishing and hunting settlement.
 Filipova Huť was founded in 1785 as a glass workers settlement and named after Count Philip Kinsky, but the glass factory did not prosper and the village became a lumber settlement.
 The area of Modrava and Filipova Huť was owned by the Kinsky family until 1799, when they sold it to the Schwarzenberg family.

 Transport

 There are no railways or major roads passing through the municipality.